hopetambala/Bentley-Mapping-Project/README.md

 ```

 #### Marker Clustering
-For (marker clustering)[https://github.com/Leaflet/Leaflet.markercluster], we create a function to separate Residence marker clusters and Events marker clusters.
+For [marker clustering](https://github.com/Leaflet/Leaflet.markercluster), we create a function to separate Residence marker clusters and Events marker clusters.
 Case 1 is for Residence Markers and Case 2 is for Event Markers.
 ```
 function initialMarkerClusters(type){
     var uniqueClass;